 All We Are Saying, David Sheff

-The song was written in January 1964, and shows the emerging influence of Bob Dylan upon Lennon's writing.
-George Harrison had acquired a copy of The Freewheelin' in Paris that month, which the group greatly admired.
+‘I Should Have Known Better’ was written in January 1964, and shows the emerging influence of Bob Dylan upon Lennon’s writing.
+George Harrison had acquired a copy of The Freewheelin’ Bob Dylan in Paris that month, which the group greatly admired.

 John Lennon played a Gibson Jumbo J-160E electro acoustic guitar.
 Harrison, meanwhile, used his new Rickenbacker 360/12 Deluxe 12-string, which quickly became a trademark sound on the A Hard Day’s Night album.